mathankumarc/live-ticker/README.md

 # live-ticker

-This is a Implementation of Bitfinex Order Book which can be found in below URL
+This is an Implementation of Bitfinex Order Book which can be found in below URL

 https://trading.bitfinex.com/t?demo=true